YashNarK/notes/frontend/React.md

    - Enables performing side effects in functional components.
    - Takes a function that contains the code for the side effect.
-   - Can be used for tasks like data fetching, subscriptions, manual DOM manipulations, etc.
+   - Can be used for tasks like storing data in local storage, data fetching, subscriptions, manual DOM manipulations, etc.

    ```jsx
    import React, { useState, useEffect } from "react";